-American handspinners are discovering Finn wool!
+American handspinners have discovered Finn wool!
 A medium wool with a micron count from 24 to 31 (50s) and a staple length from 3 to 6 inches, it is suitable for hand-spinning and knitting of outer garments such as sweaters, socks, hats, etc..
 The lamb fleeces are soft enough to make garments worn next to the skin.
 It is also an excellent wool for felting and can be used for traditional (wet) felting, needle-felting and fulling projects.
 The distinctive characteristics of Finn wool are luster and a soft hand.
-Finn wool has the luster (shine) otherwise found only in the long-wooled breeds (more coarse).
+Finn wool has the luster (shine) otherwise found only in the long-wooled breeds, which are often coarser.
 It is also softer to the touch than other medium wools with the same micron count.
 See our Fleece Picture Gallery page for some pictures of Finnsheep fleeces.

-The original purpose for importing Finnsheep into North America was for use in cross-breeding programs in order to increase the lambing percentage in commercial flocks.
-Recently, some Finnsheep breeders are paying greater attention to wool quality, color, consistency and luster.
-Some breeders are choosing to have their wool tested to get objective data to assist them in making breeding decisions which will improve their wool.
-There is greater attention to designing a system of feeding hay so that sheep are unable to “burrow” in it.
-Others also jacket their sheep during the months when they must feed hay, in order to keep chaff from getting into the wool and preserve the quality of the wool clip for hand-spinning purposes.
+Finnsheep were originally imported to North America to use in cross-breeding programs and increase the lambing percentage of commercial flocks.
+Recently, many Finnsheep breeders are paying greater attention to wool quality, color, consistency and luster.
+Some breeders are having their wool tested to get objective data to assist them in making breeding decisions to improve their wool.
+Greater attention is also given to designing hay-feeding systems so that sheep are unable to “burrow” in it.
+Some shepherds jacket their sheep during the months when they must feed hay, in order to keep chaff from getting into the wool.
+These preventive measures preserve the quality of the wool clip for hand-spinning purposes.

 An Easy-keeper for the Home Flock

 While the breed is known for having “litters of lambs”, the ewes rarely require assistance in giving birth.
 The lambs are born small – mostly head and legs – which contributes to lambing ease.
-However, within just a few days they turn into beautiful plump lambs.
+However, within just a few days they turn into beautiful, plump lambs.
 It is important to provide ample protein during the 3rd trimester of gestation through lactation to insure development of the lambs in utero and adequate milk production in the ewes.
 (Development of the lamb’s wool and the follicles which produce it, begin in utero!)
 Finn ewes are good mothers, doting on their lambs.
-They should produce enough milk to raise two lambs and often can raise three if fed properly.
-Additional lambs can be raised as bottle lambs (or on a self-feeding station) or can be left with the mother and supplemented with milk replacer made for lambs.
+They should produce enough milk to raise two lambs and often can raise three, if fed properly.
+Additional lambs can be raised as bottle lambs, on self-feeding stations, or can be left with the mother and supplemented with milk replacer made for lambs.

 Finnsheep – in Color

-The vast majority of Finnsheep in the U.S. are white.
-The original group of Finnsheep imported into North America were all white.
-However, some carried a gene for color (black) and some carried the gene for being piebald (spotted).
-Because white is most dominant, it is fairly easy to breed out color (or at least its expression), if one wishes to have only white sheep.
-Eventually, through breeding different combinations of these original sheep, the black color and piebald spotting began to be expressed.
-The black color can sometimes “fade” to a very attractive grey or brown shade as the sheep age.
-These sheep are sometimes referred to as “fading blacks”.
-Throughout the years, a few of the US breeders feel that they have produced genetic browns, greys and fawns from the original bloodlines brought into North America in the 1960′s.
-Unfortunately these numbers have been small and the sheep scattered across the country.
-This has made it prohibitively difficult to combine these lines to see if they “breed true”.
-So far, no one has been able to create large numbers of sheep in these colors from the original U.S. stock.
+The majority of Finnsheep in the U.S. are white, since the original group of Finnsheep imported into North America were all white.
+However, some carried a gene for solid color (black or brown) and some carried the gene for spotting (piebald).
+Because white is most dominant, it is fairly easy to breed out the expression color, if one wishes to have only white sheep.
+Eventually, through breeding different combinations of the original sheep, solid black or brown color and piebald spotting began to be expressed.
+Solid color animals often fade to very attractive lighter black/grey or brown shades as the sheep age.
+Throughout the years, a few of the US breeders have produced genetic browns, greys and fawns from the original bloodlines brought into North America in the 1960′s.
+Until recently, these numbers were small and the sheep scattered across the country.
+This made it difficult to combine the lines for test breeding, though great progress has been made in recent years.

 In 1998, frozen semen was imported from Finland with the goal of introducing the genetics for sheep with brown, grey and fawn wool into the US.
-While these colors are still rare, they will gradually become available with subsequent generations of lambs.
+While these colors are still somewhat rare, they are becoming much more readily available in the U.S. Finnsheep flock.

-Here are the very basics of Finn color genetics…(with apologies to the scientific community for careless use of terminology)… Finnsheep carry 2 genes (A locus) which determine if the sheep will be white, grey/fawn or solid color (black/brown).
-They also carry 2 genes for their color “factor” (B locus).
-Both the color and factoring work together to determine the color you see (phenotype) on the sheep.
+Here are the very basics of Finn color genetics…(with apologies to the scientific community for careless use of terminology)… Finnsheep carry 2 pattern genes (at the A locus) which determine if the sheep will be white, badgerface, grey/fawn or solid color.
+They also carry 2 genes for their base color (B locus), either black or brown.
+Both the color and patterning work together to determine the fleece that you see (phenotype) on the sheep.

 A white sheep can have: